NekoAlosama/fix_audio/README.md

     * SOPHIE - "MSMSMSM": Transient hi-hat of <0.1s, right channel delayed by ~0.02s
   * Can't really fix?
 * Make code more idiomatic
-* Make code faster
+* Reduce memory footprint
   * Benchmarks on my laptop:
     * Ground-Zero - "Consume Red" (421MB 16-bit .flac, then 1.12GB 32-bit-floating-point .wav, done twice):
-      * both files decode to and are saved using 2.26GB of memory (likely because of 32-bit-floating -> 64-bit-floating)
+      * both files decode to and are saved using 1.13GB of memory (expected result)
-      * .flac took ~27.5s and used 13.02GB while processing
-      * .wav took ~32.5s and used 11.27GB while processing
-      * ideal memory while processing should be ~8.96GB?
-(64-bit data + not_data + processed_data + processed_not_data + fft setup)
+      * current memory while processing should be 5x the decoded size (data, not_data, processed_data, processed_not_data, fft_data+fft_not_data)
-        * .wav has a fifth copy somewhere, .flac almost has a sixth copy somewhere?
+        * .wav uses 5x memory, while .flac has 5.77x memory while processing?
+        * don't know how to simplify otherwise
   * Focus on memory bottleneck first, then multithread.
-If I can't multithread, next spot would be to optimize atan2.
 * and more...

 ![flamegraph](flamegraph.svg)